RunOpenCode/backup/README.markdown

 `Symfony\Component\EventDispatcher\EventDispatcherInterface` and `Psr\Log\LoggerInterface`, as well as
 provided workflow activities.
 However, neither workflow, nor its activities, resolves that dependency during the construction process.
-Workflow will provide EventDispatcher and Logger to the activities prior to their execution via setters, while workflow will be provided with mentioned prior to its execution via Manager (which will be explained latter on).
+Workflow will provide EventDispatcher and Logger to the activities prior to their execution via setters, while workflow should be provided with mentioned prior to its execution.

 # Profile